-A copy of all documentation used to determine a child's eligibility will be collected and routed to the WCAP Early Childhood Program Office Clerk for status verification and forwarded on to the Family Services Manager for final authorization.
+A copy of all documentation used to determine a child's eligibility will be collected and processed using the programs data base, ChildPlus for status verification and forwarded on to the Family Services Manager for final authorization.

 Selection

 Children are selected for enrollment in Head Start using a standardized criteria points system aligned with Improving Head Start for School Readiness Act of 2007, and the Head Start Performance Standards.
 Families/children are given points on the Section Criteria based on their current needs, homeless or foster child status, income eligibility, age eligibility and other considerations.
 When an opening occurs, the next child/family will be selected based on location desired and/or available, highest points scored on the Section Criteria.